 - Critical Path: The sequence of stages that determines the minimum time needed for an operation

-Here are some key benefits of a work breakdown structure:
+Here are some items you’ll need to include in your work breakdown structure:

 Column | Description/Use |